-Apply for an Oilfield and Natural Gas Equipment Trading Licence in Dubai
+Apply for an Oilfield and Natural Gas Equipment Trading License in Dubai

-This guide covers everything you need to know about obtaining an Oilfield and Natural Gas Equipment Trading Licence (Activity Code: 4773.64) at Dubai South Business Hub Free Zone, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai is uniquely positioned for this trade.
+This guide covers everything you need to know about obtaining an Oilfield and Natural Gas Equipment Trading License (Activity Code: 4773.64) at Dubai South Business Hub Free Zone, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai is uniquely positioned for this trade.

 Why Dubai for Oilfield and Natural Gas Equipment Trading?